 Clothing and Waders

 Chest high GORE-TEX waders are a must.
 Waders are crucial to keeping you safe, warm, and dry in the cold Alaska waters.
 If you find yourself knee-deep on the shallow banks of a river casting your fly, waders will also protect you from any bites, debris, or sharp rocks.
 GORE-TEX is generally agreed upon to be the most durable and effective brand of waders.
-We do have loaner waders and boots but recommend you bring your own.

 - Korkers boots – http://www.korkers.com/footwear/fishing.html